brandonmailhiot/SynthJS/README.md

 })
 ~~~

 _Note: Up to six audio contexts can be active on the window object.
-Each instance of Offbeat creates a new context._
+Each instance of Codebeat creates a new context._

-3) Read more about available methods here: https://blmgeo.github.io/Offbeat/out/Offbeat.html
+3) Read more about available methods here: https://blmgeo.github.io/Codebeat/out/Codebeat.html